Density-Softmax: Efficient Test-time Model for Uncertainty Estimation and Robustness under Distribution Shifts

+To summarize, our model includes three main components: a Lipschitz-constrained feature extractor, a lightweight Normalizing-Flows density model on the feature space, and a classifier with the softmax layer.
+In training-time, the feature extractor is pre-trained using \acrshort{ERM} objective and gradient-penalty regularization, aiming to achieve the 1-Lipschitz constraint.
+After that, the Normalizing-Flows model estimates a marginal density of the learned low-dimensional feature space.
+Finally, the classifier is fine-tuned with feature likelihood from the density model.
+In test-time, the feature likelihood is combined directly with the logit vector of the classifier to produce a softmax probability with only a single forward pass.

-\textbf{Our contributions can be summarized as}: \begin{enumerate} [leftmargin=13pt,topsep=0pt,itemsep=0mm] \item We introduce Density-Softmax, a reliable, fast, and lightweight \acrshort{DNN} framework via a direct combination of density function with the softmax layer.
-Notably, our algorithm does not require any \acrshort{OOD} set or the re-calibration technique in training. \item We formally prove that our method produces a uniform prediction for \acrshort{OOD} and confident in-domain prediction for \acrshort{IID} data.
-Furthermore, we prove the solution of the minimax uncertainty risk, distance awareness, and reducing over-confidence of the standard softmax of our procedure assuming that we can estimate densities in low dimensions. \item We empirically show our framework achieves distance awareness while having competitive uncertainty estimation performance in both calibration and \acrshort{OOD} detection with probabilistic models on the Toy, shifted CIFAR-10, CIFAR-100, ImageNet with ResNet, and CLINC~OOS language with \acrshort{BERT}.
-More importantly, Density-Softmax requires only a single forward pass, therefore has fewer parameters and is much faster than other baselines at the inference step. \end{enumerate}
+Our contributions can be summarized as follows: \begin{enumerate} \item We introduce Density-Softmax, a reliable, sampling-free, and single \acrshort{DNN} framework via a direct combination of a density function built on a Lipschitz-constrained feature extractor with the softmax layer.
+Notably, our algorithm does not require any data augmentation~\citep{hendrycks*2020augmix,zhang2018mixup}, the \acrshort{OOD} set, or the post-hoc re-calibration technique~\citep{mukhoti2022deep} in training. \item We formally prove that our model is the solution to the minimax uncertainty risk, distance awareness on the feature space, and can reduce over-confidence of the standard softmax when the test feature is far from the training set. \item We empirically show that our framework achieves a competitive robust generalization and uncertainty estimation performance with \acrshort{SOTA} on the Toy dataset with ResFFN-12-128, shifted CIFAR-10-100 with Wide~Resnet-28-10, and ImageNet with ResNet-50.
+Importantly, Density-Softmax requires only a single forward pass and a lightweight feature density function.
+Therefore it has fewer parameters and is much faster than other baselines at test-time. \end{enumerate}

-\section{Related Work}
+\section{Related work}